vassar-robotics/navrim-phosphobot/README.md

 phosphobot run
 ```

-Run the folowing script to control your robot using the model:
+Run this script to control your robot using the model:

 ```python
 from phosphobot.camera import AllCameras